Marvel Studios / The Walt Disney Company

 Fun Loki: Season One Facts

 In August-2017, Marvel Studios President Kevin Feige organized his latest Marvel Studios Creative Retreat in an effort to begin developing plans for Phase Four of the Marvel Cinematic Universe.
 The goal was to develop a blueprint for the next five-years of Marvel Studios projects post-The Infinity Saga.
 No public announcements were made, but Feige and his team first discussed their visions for future Marvel Studios projects such as Eternals, Black Widow, and Shang-Chi and the Legend of the Ten Rings on this retreat.
 Some four-months later in December-2017, Bob Iger dropped the news on Feige that The Walt Disney Company was entering the Streaming Platform business, with a target launch date of 2019.
 Iger proposed the idea of a series of streaming television shows that would be set within the Marvel Cinematic Universe, and that more importantly, would be produced by Kevin Feige and his Marvel Studios team.
-Excited by the prospect, Feige encouraged his creative team to begin brainstorming ideas for potential shows, and the foundations for the shows that would eventually become Loki: Season One, WandaVision, The Falcon and The Winter Soldier and What If …?
-Season One were laid.
+Excited by the prospect, Feige encouraged his creative team to begin brainstorming ideas for potential shows, and the foundations for the shows that would eventually become Loki: Season One, WandaVision, and The Falcon and The Winter Soldier were laid.

 On December 14, 2017, The Walt Disney Company announced that a deal had been reached with Fox that would see Disney acquire Fox’s television and film divisions, among other things.
 For comic book fans, this deal was huge, for it meant that Marvel characters such as The X-Men, The Fantastic Four, and Deadpool would be free to be ushered into the Marvel Cinematic Universe.
-This development would end up impacting Loki: Season One in a very big way, as it freed-up Kang the Conqueror for use by Marvel Studios within the MCU.
+This development would end up impacting Loki: Season One in a very big way, as it freed-up the Kang the Conqueror character for use by Marvel Studios within the MCU.

-On November 8, 2018, Bob Iger confirmed the name of the upstart Disney Streaming Service as Disney+.
+On November 8, 2018, Bob Iger confirmed the name of the upstart Disney streaming service as Disney+.
 Loki: Season One was also confirmed for Disney+ with Tom Hiddleston reprising his role as the God of Mischief.

 On August 25, 2019, Kate Herron was announced as the showrunner for Loki: Season One.

 On February 2, 2020, during the NFL’s Super Bowl LIV, Marvel Studios released a 30-second teaser that previewed the upcoming Disney+ television streaming shows, including Loki: Season One.
+Super Bowl LIV saw Patrick Mahomes and the Kansas City Chiefs defeat Kyle Shanahan’s San Francisco 49ers by a final score of 31-20.

 On February 10, 2020, Loki: Season One commenced filming.